developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/setupAndroidStudioMac/index.md

 1. Remove the EMDK SDK add-on by deleting the emdk addon folders from `/Users/**username**/Library/Android/sdk/add-ons`
 	- addon-symbol-emdk*

-2. Locate the /Users/Shared folder then delete the **Symbol EMDK for Android** folder.
+2. Locate the /Users/Shared folder then delete the **EMDK for Android** folder.

 	![img](../../images/setup/mac/image10.png)